cmadland/gitpitch/open-education/PITCHME.md

 thousands of access points

 Note:
-You should be able to notice that there are unlimited and constantly changing pathways through the riverbed.
-After each storm, or seasonal flood, there will be totally new pathways created.
-There are also myriad points of access. a person travelling through here could start at many different points and direct their own path through.
 These two images illustrate a binary with 'open' on one end and 'closed' on the other.
 ---

 ### 5 P's of Open Education